nadrama-com/simple-secure-webcrypto/README.md

 # simple-secure-webcrypto

-This __Simple Secure WebCrypto__ library was created to make it easy to do symmetric encryption and decryption using the Web Crypto API, which provides the SubtleCrypto interface with low-level cryptographic functions.
+This __Simple Secure WebCrypto__ library was created to make it easy to do symmetric encryption and decryption of strings using the Web Crypto API, which provides the SubtleCrypto interface with low-level cryptographic functions.

 ## Features

-✅ Zero package dependencies - exclusively uses WebCrypto API
+✅ Zero package dependencies - exclusively uses WebCrypto API.

-✅ Works on browser platforms like Cloudflare Workers
+✅ Works on browser platforms like Cloudflare Workers.

-✅ Secure defaults
+✅ Secure defaults; uses AES-GCM for encryption.

-✅ Written in TypeScript
+✅ Written in TypeScript.

 ## Who is this library for?